Correspondence between neuroevolution and gradient descent: Introduction

-Here we focus on perhaps the simplest way of stochastically training a neural network, mutation or ``neuroevolution'' of its parameters\c{montana1989training,floreano2008neuroevolution,Guber,salimans2017evolution,whitelam2020learning}.
-We point out that there is a fundamental connection between neuroevolution and gradient descent.
-The connection follows from one identified in the 1990s between the overdamped Langevin dynamics and Metropolis Monte Carlo dynamics of a particle in an external potential\c{kikuchi1991metropolis,kikuchi1992metropolis}.
-In the limit of small Monte Carlo trial moves, those things are equivalent.
-Similarly, neuroevolution in the limit of small mutations is equivalent to noisy gradient descent on the loss function.
-Specifically, let us propose a mutation $\x \to \x+ \e$ of all neural-network parameters, where $\e$ is a set of independent Gaussian random numbers of zero mean and variance $\sigma^2$, and let us accept the proposal with the Metropolis probability $\min\left(1,\ee^{-\beta \Delta U]}\right)$, a common choice in the physics literature\c{metropolis1953equation,hastings1970monte,frenkel2001understanding}.
+In simple gradient descent, {equivalent to noise-free overdamped Langevin dynamics}, the parameters (weights and biases) $\x$ of a {neural} network evolve with training time according to the prescription $\dot{\x} =- \alpha \nabla \u$.
+Here $\alpha$ is a learning rate, and $\nabla \u$ is the gradient of a loss function $\u$ with respect to the network parameters.
+Now consider a simple neuroevolution scheme in which we propose a mutation $\x \to \x+ \e$ of all neural-network parameters, where $\e$ is a set of independent Gaussian random numbers of zero mean and variance $\sigma^2$.
+Let us accept the proposal with the Metropolis probability $\min\left(1,\ee^{-\beta \Delta U}\right)$.
 Here $\beta$ is a reciprocal temperature, and $\Delta U$ is the change of the loss function under the proposal.
-In physical systems $\beta$ usually parameterizes the physical temperature, and we consider finite values of $\beta$ in order to make contact with that literature.
-However, in the context of training a neural network it is also interesting to consider the zero-temperature limit $\beta = \infty$, where mutations are accepted only if the loss does not increase.
+This is a {Metropolis Monte Carlo algorithm, a Markovian dynamics that constitutes a form of importance sampling}, and a common choice in the physics literature\c{metropolis1953equation,hastings1970monte,frenkel2001understanding}.
+In physical systems, $\beta$ {is inversely proportional to the physical temperature}, and we consider finite values of $\beta$ in order to make contact with that literature.
+However, in the context of training a neural network it is interesting to consider the zero-temperature limit $\beta = \infty$, where mutations are accepted only if the loss does not increase.
 That regime is not normally considered in particle-based simulations.
-When $\beta \neq \infty$ the weights of the network evolve, to leading order in $\sigma$, as $\dot{\x} = -(\beta \sigma^2/2) \nabla\u$ plus Gaussian white noise.
-Averaged over independent realizations of the learning process, simple neuroevolution is therefore equivalent to simple gradient descent, with learning rate $\beta \sigma^2/2$.
-In the limit $\beta=\infty$, where mutations are accepted only if the loss function does not increase, weights under neuroevolution evolve instead as $\dot{\x}= - (\sigma/\sqrt{2 \pi})|\nabla \u|^{-1} \nabla \u$ plus Gaussian white noise, which corresponds to ``clipped'' gradient descent on $\u$\c{pascanu2013difficulty}.